 It’s There Hidden in Plain Sight

-I’ve been here 19 years and didn’t know it was there until I went looking for information on another Boulder City project that I am working on.
+I’ve been living here for 19 years and I didn’t know it was there until I went looking for information on another Boulder City project that I am working on.
 I found a neat little blog by Jim Sullivan of PlacesThat Were.com.
 He mentioned visiting the old “Illegal and Secret” Boulder City Pet Cemetery.
+That caught my attention.
 What was that?
 An old pet cemetery?
 Where?

 Supposedly it was started in the 1950s by a veteran who lived in Boulder City who wanted a special place to bury his pets.
 So he went a little way out of town and started to dig.
 Some other townspeople found out what he was doing and they wanted the same for their deceased pet, so the man started to offer his pet burial services.

-Problem was that he was doing this on Federal Land and it is illegal to bury your pets on Federal land.
+Problem was that he was doing this on Federal land and apparently it’s illegal to bury your pets on Federal land.
 Besides that issue, the area is prone to flash floods and is really popular with some of the local coyotes who hunt that area looking for food.
 Fresh buried dog, hungry coyote.
-Hmmm… what could go wrong??
+Hmmm… what could possibly go wrong??

 Boulder City Steps in

-In the 1990’s, Boulder City did some land trades and purchases with the Federal government.
+In the 1990s, Boulder City did some land trades and purchases with the Federal government.
 Taking this land for a tortoise habitat.
 That meant they were going to go in and clear the area of anything that was non-native to the area.
 Like pet cemeteries!
-So “friends” of the pet cemetery got together and made a deal with the federal and local governments to allow it to stay there.
+So “friends” of the pet cemetery got together and they made a deal with the federal and local governments to allow it to stay there, “as is”.
 It’s still illegal to bury any bodies out there (when did that stop anyone from Las Vegas??).
 At least they got everyone to agree to let what was there, stay there.

 It’s Still There

 Over the years, Mother Nature, wild animals and maybe even a few unfriendly tourists, have taken its toll on the place.
-People still go out there to bury pets.
-But it’s looking abandoned and neglected.
-It is interesting to see what people have done to honor their beloved pets.
+People still go out there to bury pets, but it’s looking abandoned and obviously neglected.
+Looking around, it is interesting to see what people have done to honor their beloved pets.
 How they wanted the best for them in the end or maybe just a place to remind them of what they lost.